MatyaAydin/SemesterProject/notes/questions.md

 * Hyperparameter optimization: no more than two graph layers, temporal: 1, 3, 5, hidden size: power of two: 16, 32, 64, k = 4 (optuna)
 * How sparse should be graph be ?
 Use quantile
 * Memory error with lstm cell during training despite only ~300k parameters
+* Use adj.npy normalized as prior (+ Laplace smoothing to get nonzero proba) ? --> try init if time

+* Electricitybenchmark: no get_connectivity.
+Try other tsl dataset or do same trick with covariance ? use elergon
+* conservation laws ? source node; sum of neighbors = source [OPTIONAL, does not work]

 ![alt text](./images/image-8.png)